Ashok0/EnderalVREssentials-Nightly/README.md

 [**Scoped Bows SE**](https://www.nexusmods.com/skyrimspecialedition/mods/912?tab=files): Scoped Bows is a huge weapons mod that adds scoped variants of all bows to the game, designed to be used without crosshair.
 You MUST disable "Adjust Held Weapons Position" in the VRIK MCM or aiming through scopes will not work properly.

+[**Simple Iron Sights for Sighted Crossbows VR**](https://www.nexusmods.com/skyrimspecialedition/mods/38946?tab=files): Changes the sights included in Sighted Crossbows VR into more of a simplistic, medieval style.
+A great mod to use in combination with HIGGS which now allows crossbows to be used as two handed weapons.

 [**HLP Night Sky High**](https://www.nexusmods.com/skyrimspecialedition/mods/8752) and [**STO - Stars 4K Only small stars**](https://www.nexusmods.com/skyrimspecialedition/mods/4931?tab=files): These two mods are extremely underrated gems which greatly improve nighttime scenes in VR with realistic lore-friendly night sky textures.
 These mods use very small stars which greatly reduces SDE in VR which tends to be a problem with other night sky mods as stars have very high contrast and are drawn very far in the distance.
 You can use both of these mods together or you can use one or the other for slightly different effects.
 Both night sky mods are enabled by default.

 [**High Poly Project**](https://www.nexusmods.com/skyrimspecialedition/mods/12029?tab=files): This mod greatly improves visuals by switching out many items and objects with more elaborate 3D versions.
 Some of the textures/meshes in this mod are not Enderal VR friendly and will cause purple texture glitches.
 All known problematic files have been removed but this mod has been disabled by default due to potential bugs.
 It contains no plugins, however, and is safe to use and will not break your saved game.
 Feel free to experiment with enabling this mod for better visuals and immersion!